sfigg/commercialization-public/docset/customize/mdm/devicestatus-csp.md

 <a href="" id="devicestatus-networkidentifiers-macaddress-type"></a>**DeviceStatus/NetworkIdentifiers/*MacAddress*/Type**
 Type of network connection.
 The value is one of the following:

--   2 - WLAN
+-   2 - WLAN (or other Wireless interface)
--   1 - LAN
+-   1 - LAN (or other Wired interface)
--   0 - Unknown (Bluetooth or other unknown network connections)
+-   0 - Unknown

 Supported operation is Get.